EvelynPloetz/Deep-LASI/docs/source/documentation.rst

    *Settings*,"Access to Camera Settings"
-   *View*,   "Appearance of the GUI, Graphs and Data representation" *Tools*,  "Programs for accessing/simulating single-molecule data, and training Neural Networks" *Help*,   "Contact data for help in case of problems" *Reset*,  "Restart of Deep-LASI and clearance of all variable of the program"
+   *View*,   "Appearance of the GUI, Graphs and Data representation" *Tools*,  "Programs for accessing/simulating single-molecule data, and training Neural Networks" *Help*,   "Direct link to the Documentation in case of problems" *Reset*,  "Restart of Deep-LASI and clearance of all variable of the program"